Moriafly/SaltUI/README.md

 # Salt UI

-Salt UI is a UI component based on [Compose Multiplatform](https://github.com/JetBrains/compose-multiplatform).
+Salt UI is UI components based on [Compose Multiplatform](https://github.com/JetBrains/compose-multiplatform).
 The 1.0 version is derived from some UI components of [Salt Player](https://github.com/Moriafly/SaltPlayerSource).
 Currently, Salt UI is used in Salt Player, Emo Scroll, Qinalt and other App to serve hundreds of thousands of users

 ```kotlin
 // Replace <TAG> with the latest version